-Assign an Azure role for access to queue data
+Assign an Azure role for access to table data

 Azure Active Directory (Azure AD) authorizes access rights to secured resources through Azure role-based access control (Azure RBAC).
-Azure Storage defines a set of Azure built-in roles that encompass common sets of permissions used to access queue data.
+Azure Storage defines a set of Azure built-in roles that encompass common sets of permissions used to access table data in Azure Storage.

 When an Azure role is assigned to an Azure AD security principal, Azure grants access to those resources for that security principal.
 An Azure AD security principal may be a user, a group, an application service principal, or a managed identity for Azure resources.

-To learn more about using Azure AD to authorize access to queue data, see Authorize access to queues using Azure Active Directory.
+To learn more about using Azure AD to authorize access to table data, see Authorize access to tables using Azure Active Directory.

 Assign an Azure role

-You can use the Azure portal, PowerShell, Azure CLI, or an Azure Resource Manager template to assign a role for data access.
+You can use PowerShell, Azure CLI, or an Azure Resource Manager template to assign a role for data access.

 Keep in mind the following points about Azure role assignments in Azure Storage:

-- If the storage account is locked with an Azure Resource Manager read-only lock, then the lock prevents the assignment of Azure roles that are scoped to the storage account or a queue.
+- If the storage account is locked with an Azure Resource Manager read-only lock, then the lock prevents the assignment of Azure roles that are scoped to the storage account or a table.